If you are interested in becoming a Faculty Associate of the GLRC, please fill out this form.

 Leah F. Vosko is Professor of Political Science and Canada Research Chair in the Political Economy of Gender and Work at York University.
 Professor Vosko is the author of Temporary Work: The Gendered Rise of a Precarious Employment Relationship (University of Toronto Press, 2000), Managing the Margins: Gender, Citizenship and the International Regulation of Precarious Employment (Oxford University Press, 2010) and co-author of Self-Employed Workers Organize: Law, Policy, and Unions (McGill-Queen's University Press, 2005).
 She is the editor and co-editor of six books including Liberating Temporariness?: Migration, Work and Citizenship in an Age of Insecurity (McGill-Queen's University Press: 2014).
 She has also overseen collaborative Gender and Work Database and Comparative Perspectives on Precarious Employment Database projects since 2001.

-Cynthia Wright is Assistant Professor in the School of Gender, Sexuality and Women’s Studies.
+Cynthia Wright is Associate Professor in the School of Gender, Sexuality and Women’s Studies.
 Trained as an historian, her broad interests in labour research include: migration and the historical production of “illegality”; migrant and no border movements; labour, working-class and radical history; labour internationalisms past and present; revitalization of labour and working-class movements; feminist political economy and intersectionality.
 Her recent articles have appeared in journals such as International Journal of Migration and Border Studies; Social Justice; and Refuge.
 She has contributed to numerous anthologies including Producing and Negotiating Non-Citizenship: Precarious Legal Status in Canada, ed.
 Luin Goldring and Patricia Landolt (University of Toronto Press, 2013).
 She is the co-editor (with Luis René Fernandez Tabío and Lana Wylie) of Other Diplomacies: Other Ties: Cuba and Canada in the Shadow of the US (University of Toronto Press, 2018).

 Dr. Adebisi teaches Sociology at the University of Ilorin, Nigeria.
 He has had over twenty-five years teaching and research experience at the University, specializing in Industrial Sociology/Industrial Relations.
 However, his writing and research experience is eclectic, covering such areas as development, social and industrial psychology, politics, gender, social research and urbanization.